Prerequisites: ENGL 110

 Policy on Blackboard Quizzes:

 Your score on these quizzes makes up a significant part of your final grade.
 Blackboard quizzes are designed to be taken before lectures on a given topic.
 Once a Blackboard quiz has expired, there will be no opportunity to make it up: no exceptions.
 It is the student’s responsibility to ascertain when quizzes are due.
 If you experience computer problems, I cannot help you.
-Please see Beth Hronek (email@example.com) if you have an issue.
+Please see Beth Hronek (firstname.lastname@example.org) if you have an issue.
+Her office is inside the library proper.

 Final grades are converted to letter grades using the scale (below).